armanbilge/akka-logback/README.md

 See the [Akka documentation](https://doc.akka.io/docs/akka/current/typed/logging.html#logback) for guidance on configuring logback.

+**Caveat**: logging now depends on your actor system, so creating an actor system should be one of the first things that your app does (specifically, before obtaining a logger via SLF4J).

 ### Implementing Akka-based appenders

 To implement a logback appender that has access to the `ActorSystem`, add a setter method to your appender with the following signature.